Owners Information for the Clark CrankFire GBM-43

 Assembly and dis-assembly

 The Goryunov SG series of firearms is simple, rugged and easy to service.
 With a little practice, you can strip one in a few seconds.
+With that said, this family of weapons was made by many countries and there are many varriations in design.
+I will talk in general terms and it is up to you to note if your gun is atypical.

 There are many orders for assembling the complete firearm.
 Here is one suggested order.
 Hopefully it will save you from having to take things back apart due to forgotten parts.